 There are several remarkable hand craft businesses on Islay.
 The Persabus Pottery, Islay Woollen Mill and Islay Quilters should be on every visitor's itinerary.
 Some of these handcraft businesses can be found in Islay House Square, Islay Ales is one of them, and is Islay's only Brewery.
 Islay offers many wonderful and quiet sandy beaches all around the island, some more suitable for swimming than others.
 Most beaches on the shores of Loch Indaal and Laggan Bay are safe for swimming, but it's always best to check for currents, tides and weather before dashing off into the sea.
 The Atlantic west coast of Islay is particularly beautiful because of stunning bays at Machir, Saligo and Sanaigmore.
-Saligo Bay is a must to enjoy one of the most impressive sunsets in Scotland.
-Some even say that Saligo Bay offers the most beautiful light in Scotland.
+Saligo Bay is a must to enjoy one of the most impressive sunsets and some go as far and say that Saligo Bay offers the most beautiful light in Scotland.
 Interesting and beautiful villages like historic Port Charlotte, Bowmore with its Round Church, Port Ellen and Portnahaven will make your stay complete.
 Also not to be missed is the Museum of Islay Life where the visitor gets a good impression of Island life in earlier and historic times.

 Islay has an excellent choice of accommodations to suit everyone's needs.
 There are quite a few four and five star Guest Houses, Bed and Breakfasts, Hotels and Self Catering Cottages as well as an excellent Youth Hostel.
 Most other properties are of a high standard as well.
 Furthermore Islay has two campsites, one is suitable for motorhomes.

 All the pictures on our website, unless stated otherwise, are provided by Island Light Photography.
 We provide Digital files for Self Printing and for publishing in Magazines.
-We also provide prints and canvases and offer Islay Drone Photography.
-We ship worldwide.
-Visit www.islay.photos for our comprehensive selection.
+We also provide prints and canvases which we ship worldwide.
+Visit www.island-light.photography for a selection.

 Related Islay Books in association with Amazon. for a complete selection of available maps and books about Islay, wildlife and whisky, visit the Islay Bookshop